Cheap home improvements that actually cut bills

 | 270mm | None needed | - | - |

-Rolls of mineral wool are cheap from DIY stores.
-The job is straightforward but uncomfortable - wear protective clothing, mask, and goggles.
+Mineral wool rolls are cheap from DIY stores.
+The work itself is straightforward but genuinely uncomfortable - wear protective clothing, a mask, and goggles.
+Payback is typically 2-4 years.

-Thermostatic Radiator Valves (TRVs)
+Thermostatic radiator valves (TRVs)

 | Cost | Annual Saving | Payback |